Guidance for applying to TRANSFORM

 - Applicants should normally have qualifications equivalent to a good honours degree (first or upper second class level) from an academic higher education institution.
 Degrees awarded outside the UK are recognised.
 Students should normally possess or be studying for a Master's or equivalent postgraduate degree.
 Students can also offer a combination of qualifications and experience.
 The University of Warwick bases its assessments of qualifications attained outside the UK on the British Council’s NARIC guide.

 - Candidates who have already gained or completed the requirements for a doctoral degree in any subject, however funded, are not eligible to apply for Leverhulme TRANSFORM funding.

 - Candidates are required to declare whether they have previously been enrolled on a doctoral programme and provide an explanation for not having completed it.

-- All funded PhD students, whether UK or International, will be eligible for a full award which includes a stipend to support living costs, and tuition fees.
-The number of scholarships available will vary for each residence status based on funding requirements.
+- All funded PhD students, will be eligible for a full award which includes a stipend to support living costs, and tuition fees (home fee status only).

 - To be classed as a Home student, candidates must meet the following criteria:

 - Be a UK National (meeting residency requirements), or